 The debate regarding which is better—.NET or Java keeps getting a new dimension every time someone poses a question.
-While there are developers who are familiar with both sides and use each loyally, there are some who are well-aware of each’s advantage and would not mind making a choice when it comes to availing the benefits of the best features that these offer.
+While there are developers who are familiar with both sides and use each loyally, there are some who are well aware of each an advantage and would not mind making a choice when it comes to availing the benefits of the best features that this offer.

 Functional programming in developing refers to creating structures that would come together to form a computer Software.
-It makes use of functions which are written in programming languages of choice.
-While some developers prefer focused languages like Lisp, other prefer universal options like Java and .NET.
+It makes use of functions which write-in programming languages of choice.
+While some developers prefer focused languages like Lisp, others prefer universal options like Java and .NET.

 Java vs. .NET for Functional Programming

 Developers who are experts in functional programming look for a few things when deciding the functional language.
 Modularity and composability remain on the top of the list for all functional developments.
 The prime aspects remain to be support for Lambda and also integration.
 These are the factors that we will analyze to decide which is better.